misterfish/stick/README.md

 	; [3, 4, 5]
 	| map (checkVal)
 	| join (' | ')
-	// 3 was less than 4 | 4 was 4 | 5 was more than 4
+	// 3 was less than 4 | 4 was exactly 4 | 5 was more than 4

 ----------